smallhadroncollider/taskell/roadmap.md

 - Nix support?
 - apt-get repository
-- Use case examples in README

 ## Refactoring

-- Use Brick for UI
 - Break up State module
 - Simplify state by composing Actions
 - Use a map in Actions to tidy things up/add custom key support